JetBrains/guide/site/ai/tips/ai-generation-dotnet/index.md

 ---
 date: 2024-11-20
 title: "AI Code Generation in .NET"
-subtitle: Using AI to generate Code in Rider
+subtitle: Using AI to generate code in Rider
 topics:
   - ai
 author: hs